-Tip: Minimize the amount of adapters and chargers with a universal option if you can find one.
+Tip: Minimize the number of adapters and chargers with a universal option if you can find one.

 Finally, lenses.
-This is pretty self explanatory, but if you are using detachable-lens cameras of different formats or makes, you’re going to need to invest in a bunch of lenses that you may not be able to use with both.
+This is pretty self-explanatory, but if you’re using detachable-lens cameras of different formats or makes, you’re going to need to invest in a bunch of lenses that you may not be able to use with both.

 If you have Nikon, buy another Nikon.
 Have Canon?
 Buy another Canon.
 Love the new Sony NEX series?
 Stick with it.
-If you don’t, you are likely buying glass that you can’t use between your cameras, and your shoulders & back will hate you for it.
+If you don’t, you’re likely buying glass that you can’t switch between your cameras, and your shoulders and back will hate you for it.